-Not all of us celebrate Christmas, but I think most of us celebrate something, and there is no better way to heighten the anticipation and make the most of a big event than with an official countdown. <insert drummers drumming here>
+There is no better way to heighten anticipation and make the most of a big event than with an official countdown. <insert drummers drumming here>

-The kids are in charge of a literal countdown, courtesy of some blocks, but my husband and I also like to make each day leading up to C-Day special.
-That could translate into a small toy, an opportunity to go somewhere, a new game, or something else that floats their boat.
-This year, December looks a little somethin’ like this:
+The kids are in charge of a literal countdown, courtesy of these creepy blocks, but my husband and I also make each day leading up to C-Day special.
+Going to a Christmas lights display, reading a new Christmas book, watching a Christmas movie–we try to Christmas it up as much as possible from December 1 – Christmas day.
+(SQUEEEEEE!
+CHRISTMAS!)

 December 2nd: New coloring books and crayons for everyone!
 Of course we blast Christmas music while we color in our Elmo’s “Celebrate the Season” book.